phrase-technologies/phrase/DEVOPS.md

 You can check to see if the build is complete by finding the result in `./dist`.
 Once the build is ready, you just need to serve it.
-Because we want to be able to rejoin the process that is serving the build next time we ssh into the server, let's use tmux:
+Because we want to be able to rejoin the process that is serving the build next time we ssh into the server, let's use `tmux`:

+    $ sudo apt-get install tmux
     $ tmux
+    $ cd ~/phrase-client
     $ API_URL='"http://api.phrase.fm"' npm run serve

+To detach from `tmux`, do

+    CTRL+B, D

-To stop the server, next time you ssh into the server, simply rejoin the tmux and cancel the process:
+To stop the server, next time you ssh into the server, simply rejoin the `tmux` and cancel the process:

     $ tmux attach
     CTRL+C